thiagoschnell/webappapi/README.md

 ## User guide
-* [wiki page](https://github.com/thiagoschnell/webappapi/wiki) This guide contains examples on how to use WebApp Api in your code
+* [user guide page](https://github.com/thiagoschnell/webappapi/wiki/User-Guide) This guide contains examples on how to use WebApp Api in your code

 ## Examples